 About Public Humanities Exchange

-The application period for the 2014-2015 Public Humanities Exchange program is open!
-Click here for application materials.
+The application period for the 2014-2015 Public Humanities Exchange program is CLOSED.

 In 2005, the Center began supporting a select number of graduate student projects, convened outside the boundaries of academia.
 Each one features a collaboration with a community partner.
 Now known as the Public Humanities Exchange, the program goes beyond volunteerism and the pure research model, to offer graduate students and partners the chance to form mutually rewarding relationships with surprising outcomes.
 Partners are as diverse as the community itself, including Oakhill Correctional Institute, Veterans for Peace, Madison’s public high schools, Madison Public Library, the Aids Network, community gardens, hospitals, nursing homes, and many more.